History of Easter Island: Pre-European society

-The "Statue-Toppling"
+"Statue-toppling"

 European accounts in 1722 (Dutch) and 1770 (Spanish) reported seeing only standing statues, which were still venerated, but by James Cook's visit in 1774 many were reported toppled.
 The Huri Mo'ai – the "statue-toppling" – continued into the 1830s.
 By 1838, the only standing Moai were on the slopes of Rano Raraku and Hoa Hakananai'a at Orongo.
 In about 60 years, islanders had damaged this part of their ancestors' heritage; theories have ranged from intertribal warfare to loss of faith in their ancestors' ability to protect them.
 In modern times, Moai have been restored at Anakena, Ahu Tongariki, Ahu Akivi and Hanga Roa.

-European Contacts
+European contacts

 1770 González de Ahedo expedition's maps of Easter Island (Isla de San Carlos).
 Original north-down manuscript map of Easter Island, Collection of Library of Congress, Washington, DC; original manuscript map of Spanish anchorage at Easter Island, Jack Daulton Collection, Los Altos Hills, California.